-5.2.2 Indirect (Scope 2) Emissions
+5.2.2 Indirect Emissions from Imported Energy (Scope 2)

 In accordance with industry best practice and the requirements of ISO 14064-1, Chevron accounts for and reports GHG emissions associated with the generation of its imported/purchased electricity, heat, and steam, also known as scope 2 emissions.
 Section 6 lists potential sources of a facility's indirect emissions.